css-raku/CSS-raku/README.md

 CSS is a module for parsing and applying stylesheets associated with HTML or XML documents.
-This module aims to be W3C complient and complete, including: stylesheets, media specific and inline styling and the application of HTML specific styling (based on tags and aattributes).
+This module aims to be W3C complient and complete, including: stylesheets, media specific and inline styling and the application of HTML specific styling (based on tags and attributes).

     use CSS;